scizzorz/bumpy/README.md

 ## Usage

 Bumpy is simple to use.
-Just import it, define your tasks, and run `bumpy` in the same directory (*FIXME* gotta get this uploaded to PyPI, but in the meantime you have to add the `bin` to your `$PATH`).
+Just import it, define your tasks, and run `bumpy` in the same directory.

 ```python
 import bumpy